matthewhadley/matthewhadley.github.com/README.md

-content for matthewhadley.com and matthewhadley.github.com
+content for matthewhadley.info and matthewhadley.github.com